cloudspannerecosystem/liquibase-spanner/README.md

 # Liquibase Spanner Extension

-A Liquibase extension adding support for Google Cloud Spanner.
-Include this in your application project to run Liquibase database migration scripts against a Google Cloud Spanner database.
+A Liquibase extension adding support for Google Spanner.
+Include this in your application project to run Liquibase database migration scripts against a Google Spanner database.

 ## Performance Recommendations
-Executing multiple small DDL statements on Cloud Spanner can take a very long time.
-This means that the standard recommendation to use as small changesets as possible with Liquibase is not always the best choice when working with Cloud Spanner.
+Executing multiple small DDL statements on Spanner can take a very long time.
+This means that the standard recommendation to use as small changesets as possible with Liquibase is not always the best choice when working with Spanner.
 Instead, it is recommended to create changesets that group multiple DDL statements into one DDL batch.
 Use [SQL change](https://docs.liquibase.com/change-types/community/sql.html) and batch the DDL using [batch statements](https://cloud.google.com/spanner/docs/jdbc-session-mgmt-commands#batch_statements).